-Dr. Randy Bertolas is a geography professor and the Chair of the History, Politics and Geography Department at Wayne State College.
+Dr. Randy Bertolas is a geography professor and chair of the History, Politics, and Geography Department at Wayne State College.

 Before teaching at WSC, he taught high school algebra and earth science and coached wrestling and baseball in New York.

-Dr. Bertolas is a part of several groups and has many professional awards.
-He is the advisor of the Explorers Club, Gamma Theta Upsilon (a geography honor society) (International President of GTU from 2011 to 2012), Phi Kappa Phi (an all-discipline honor society) and Pi Gamma Mu (a social sciences honor society).
-He is a member of the Association of Geographers, the National Council for Geographic Education and the Nebraska State Council for the Social Studies.
-He also serves as the coordinator of the Geographic Educators of Nebraska.
+On campus, Dr. Bertolas is advisor of the Explorers Club, Pi Gamma Mu (the social sciences honor society), Phi Kappa Phi (an all-discipline honor society), and Gamma Theta Upsilon (the geography honor society) which he also served as International President in 2011-12.
+He is a member of the American Association of Geographers (AAG), the National Council for Geographic Education (NCGE), and the Nebraska State Council for the Social Studies.